-School of Science&Technology, Kwansei Gakuin University, 2-1, Gakuen, Sanda, 669-1337, JAPAN dxk96093@kwansei.ac.jp, chiguri.s@acm.org, ktaka@kwansei.ac.jp
+School of Science&Technology, Kwansei Gakuin University, 2-1, Gakuen, Sanda, 669-1337, JAPAN dxk96093@kwansei.ac.jp, chiguri@acm.org, ktaka@kwansei.ac.jp

 Abstract.
 We develop a system allowing lawyers and law school students to analyze court judgments.
 We describe a transformation from the logic programming language PROLEG to a bipolar argumentation framework (BAF) and the legal reasoning involved.
-Legal knowledge written in a PROLEG program is transformed into a BAF, in which the structure of argument in a judgment is clear.
-We describe two types of reasoning by the BAF: the entire structure and causality of arguments, and identification of the evidence required.
+Legal knowledge written in a PROLEG program is transformed into a BAF, in which the structure of argumentation in a judgment is clear.
+We describe two types of reasoning by the BAF: clarification of the entire structure and causality of arguments, and identification of the required evidence, and we show its applications on legal reasoning.